Using exclamation marks

 a video to help you understand exclamation marks

 An exclamation mark looks like this: !

-You can use an exclamation mark to show we are shocked, surprised and excited.
+You can use an exclamation mark to show you are shocked, surprised or excited.
 Here are some examples:

 - Stop it!

 You can also use an exclamation mark at the end of an exclamation sentence.
 These sentences must start with 'What' or 'How' and include a verb.

 For example: What a great person you are!

 You may need paper and a pen or pencil for some of these activities.

 Activity 1: Let's exclaim!